btnguyenPersonal/edit/tasks.md

 - ! executes all current file in bash and replaces with output

 ## TODO
+- fix status bar abstraction for calculating where to render stuff on the status bar
-- clean up all the render code, sooo trash and complicated
+- clean up all the render code, (figure out how to abstract attron and attroff stuff (better color control around it)

 ## LOW PRIO
 - add mouse clicks